FeralInteractive/gamemode/README.md

 ---
 ## Configuration

 The daemon can currently be configured using a `gamemode.ini` file in `/usr/share/gamemode/`.
 It will load the file when starting up.
-An example of what the file could look like is found in the `example` directory.
+An example of what the file could look like is found in the `example` directory and the man page contains details on entries.

 The file parsing uses [inih](https://github.com/benhoyt/inih).